go-gorm/gorm/gitbook/docs/faq.md

 #### Should I use an `.html` or `.md` extensions in my links?

-You should always use `.md` extensions for your relative links, GitBook will automatically replace these links by the right value when the pointing file is referenced in the Table of Contents.
+You should always use paths and the `.md` extensions when linking to your files, GitBook will automatically replace these paths by the appropriate link when the pointing file is referenced in the Table of Contents.

 #### Can I create a GitBook in a sub-directory of my repository?